Hao-Starrr/Hao-Starrr.github.io/_pages/pointer.md

 Pointer is a striped Tabby cat (矮脚美短加白).
 Her birthday is April 16 2022 and we knew each other at June 16.
 She likes purple bags.

 Why the name is pointer?
 Because I was struggling with ORB-SLAM when I met her.
+There are lots of pointers!

 <img src="../images/front_face.jpg" width=400 />